atkm/seisan-line/README.md

     - Force option (`--force`): force creation of VM even if a VM of the same name exists (i.e. destroy the pre-existing one).
     - GUI option (`-g` or `--gui`): launch up VMFusion GUI while installation
-    - VirtualBox option (`--vbox`): make a small change in `definition.rb` to tell veewee to build a VM with virtualbox.
+    - (Not implemented yet) VirtualBox option (`--vbox`): make a small change in `definition.rb` to tell veewee to build a VM with virtualbox.

 - `--vsphere`:
     - Export a VM to vSphere. `lib/seisan_config.rb` needs to be edited.